smartdevicelink/sdl_evolution/proposals/NNNN-android_internal_interface.md

 * Impacted Platforms: [Android]

 ## Introduction
-The internal SDL interface will help reduce the depandancy on the SDLProxyBase class and allow us to move away from it in the future when we introduce a more enhanced framework.
+The internal SDL interface will help reduce the dependency on the SDLProxyBase class and allow us to move away from it in the future when we introduce a more enhanced framework.

 ## Motivation
 The proxy object is passed around the Android library constantly.
 This forces a maintenance burden around SDLProxyBase and the managers that reference it.
 Creating a simple interface that the proxy implements will reduce the dependency on the actual proxy class.
 It will also help create a consistent interface to the proxy so that different managers won't introduce new methods that essentially do the same thing.